Growth Hacking is constantly changing – here’s how to keep up

 Growth Hacking Books

-A “behind the scenes look at how to succeed in the new media landscape using growth hacking case studies and tactics from author and marketing expert Ryan Holiday.
+A “behind the scenes” look at how to succeed in the new media landscape using growth hacking case studies and tactics from author and marketing expert Ryan Holiday.

-This straightforward book written by the guys behind 37 Signals.
+This straightforward book was written by the guys behind 37 Signals.
 All based on experience in growing a company from the ground up.
 A how to for new brands on how to stop planning and start working quickly and successfully.

-Well known entrepreneur Jeff Walker provides readers with a roadmap of how to successfully launch online products, businesses, and services.
+Well-known entrepreneur Jeff Walker provides readers with a roadmap of how to successfully launch online products, businesses, and services.
 He knows what he’s talking about when it comes to getting people ready to buy.

-Gives a nice framework overview of how startups and brands with small marketing budgets can start approaching growth efforts.
+A nice framework overview of how startups and brands with small marketing budgets can start approaching growth efforts.
 It doesn’t take a huge marketing budget.

-This book is broken down into 100 different growth hack techniques, each is geared towards helping marketers accelerate their brand.
+100 different growth hack techniques at book length.
+Each is geared towards helping marketers accelerate their brand.

-In Traction, readers will learn from a mix of various case studies exactly how some of the fastest growing brands out there like Evernote and Reddit were able to hack success.
+A mix of various, high-profile case studies highlighting exactly how some of the fastest growing brands out there like Evernote and Reddit were able to hack success.

-Peter Thiel, one of the most legendary entrepreneurs of his era has written this book as a reminder for marketers to think for themselves to create new businesses.
+Peter Thiel, one of the most legendary entrepreneurs of his era has written a reminder for marketers to think for themselves to create new businesses.